zoekirsh/strong-params-basics/README.md

 ```

 5. Click somewhere else and look! a wild description field appears.
 6. Now type in some message into the new field.
 7. Click submit and you'll notice that the description has been updated.
 What a nefarious hack!

 That is the problem that strong params was created to fix.
 We want to make sure that when users submit a form we only let the field we want get by.

 ## Code Implementation

-Let's go and enable Strong Params.
+Let's enable Strong Params.
 To do this, open up `config/application.rb` and delete the line that says: `config.action_controller.permit_all_parameters = true`.
 Now restart your rails server and navigate to `localhost:3000/posts/new`, once there fill out the form and click `submit`.
 You'll see we get the following `ForbiddenAttributesError`:

 ![ForbiddenAttributesError](https://s3.amazonaws.com/flatiron-bucket/readme-lessons/ForbiddenAttributesError.png)